 Design Thinking is what allows us to learn about which ideas deserve to be products.

-What’s the struggle that your potential customer is having with existing products?
+What’s the struggle that your potential user is having with existing products?
 We can learn by empathizing, and we do that by asking the right questions.

 Our product teams are working in an open-minded culture, where we really value the learnings that come from bold experiments.